Study Philosophy at Cambridge

 At Cambridge

-Details about the structure of the course and the papers currently available can be found on the Faculty of Philosophy website.
+More details of the course and the optional papers available can be found on the University’s Undergraduate Study pages and the Faculty of Philosophy website.

 What we are looking for

-Since Philosophy is not usually taught in schools, it is not always easy for students to tell whether they are suited to the subject.
-If you enjoy marshalling arguments pro and con on general issues, if you enjoy puzzle-solving of various kinds, if you enjoy subjects like maths which emphasise rigorous thought, then you might well find that Philosophy is the right subject for you.
-But to get a real feel for the character of the subject, you need to read some Philosophy.
+Since philosophy is not usually taught in schools, it is not always easy for students to tell whether they are suited to the subject.
+If you enjoy marshalling arguments pro and con on general issues, if you enjoy puzzle-solving of various kinds, if you enjoy subjects like mathematics which emphasise rigorous, logical thought, then you might well find that philosophy is the right subject for you.
+But to get a real feel for the character of the subject, you need to read some philosophy.

-Note, however, that is not expected that students will have had any formal teaching in Philosophy before reading the subject at Cambridge, and Part IA of the Philosophy Tripos is taught on the assumption that they have not done so.
-Students with A-levels in either Arts or Science subjects are equally acceptable.
+Note, however, that it is not expected that students will have had any formal teaching in philosophy before reading the subject at Cambridge, and the first year of the Philosophy course is taught on the assumption that they have not done so.
+Any combination of arts and science A-levels is welcome.

 Subject requirements

-There are no set subject requirements for Philosophy, although the study of Mathematics at A-level or equivalent is a very useful preparation for logic, which is a compulsory part of the course.
+There are no set subject requirements to apply for Philosophy, although the study of Mathematics at A-level or equivalent can be a useful preparation for logic, which is a compulsory part of the course.

-There is no admissions assessment for this course.
+There is no admissions assessment for Philosophy at Magdalene.